gvanto/adress-book-api-demo/packages/gvanto/addressbookapi/readme.md

 A tool such as PostMan can be be used to test the endpoints.

+Note that any validation failures will result in a 422 status response (with corresponding message).

 #### Add Person To Address Book
 POST: {base_uri}/persons/add

 **Inputs:**

-*Please note: All inputs are required.
+*Please note: All inputs (for all endpoints) are required.
 Array-based input such as address, can have multiple values ie. a person can have more than one of these.*

 <ul>